mkaesz/launchdarkly-python-demo/README.md

    ```bash
    bash turn_on_kill_switch.sh
    ```
    Another call with user "Marc" should result in the same output as for all other users now.
+A restart of Flask might be necessary to see the change.

    ```bash
    $ curl http://127.0.0.1:5000/user/Marc